-Did you know that traces of the Covid-19 virus can be tracked in sewage (also known as wastewater)?
+Did you know that traces of the Covid-19 virus can be tracked in sewage?

-Covid-19 doesn’t spread through wastewater.
-But testing wastewater has become a useful tool for public health officials in many jurisdictions during the pandemic, helping them to detect whether the coronavirus is circulating in their communities.
+Covid-19 doesn’t spread through sewage But testing sewage has become a useful tool for public health officials in many jurisdictions during the pandemic, helping them to detect whether the coronavirus is circulating in their communities.

 That has allowed an earlier and faster response to potential infection outbreaks.

 In Eeyou Istchee, the Cree Health Board is now testing sewage in Chisasibi as part of a pilot project launched last spring.
 Like other Covid-19 test methods (a swab in the nose, spitting in a cup), sewage screening could help public health officials better detect the presence of a virus in a community.

 “I find sewage surveillance a compelling approach since we are using cutting-edge science and technology that did not exist a year ago,” said Paul Meillon, a Public Health Planning, Programming and Research Officer (PPRO) who worked on developing the sewage pilot project in Chisasibi.

 “The sampling and lab techniques we are implementing will help protect the population against Covid-19, and could be expanded to other pathogens.
 At the same time, this project is building technical capacity within Eeyou Istchee.”

 An Environmental Health Laboratory was set up at the lagoon with equipment (including autosampler machines and sampling kits) and training provided by the CNG.